jfalcou/eve/doc/page10_changelog.md

   - compress_store is a very important function that has been reimplemented to simplify its implementation in term of support for iterators
   - better implementation for X86 architectures (SSE2 and BMI).
-  - provide ana alternative implementation based on switch ()
+  - provide an alternative implementation based on switch ()

 * Improvements on algorithms
 `@DenisYaroshevskiy` did a wonderful job on this front.